Alice Namuli Blazevic

 Alice is an Associate Partner at Katende, Ssempebwa & Company Advocates, specialising in Commercial transactions.

-She also specialises in Technology law with a keen interest in Artificial Intelligence, Blockchain, Cryptocurrencies and the law.
+She also specialises in Telecom, Media and Technology law with a keen interest in Artificial Intelligence, Blockchain, Cryptocurrencies and the law.
 She is one of East Africa’s leading legal authorities on Artificial Intelligence, Block chain and Crypto currencies.
 She represents several Fintechs and Blockchain Technology based businesses which are reshaping the mode of doing business in Africa and Europe.

 She is currently pursuing a course in Artificial Intelligence titled ‘Elements of AI’ from the University of Helsinki, Finland.